 Ugh.
 Those are the times you wish you could shut out the world, or at least channel a little of your inner snark.
 Well, the good news is you can do that once in a while, and your marketing results may even thank you for it!
-Sometimes, it's good to embrace the negative -- whether it's shutting out audiences, casting a villain, or even just a less than cheerful attitude.
+Sometimes, it's good to embrace a little bit of the negative.
 (Trust me -- this will all make sense in a second.)

 So, here we go ... if you ever wake up wanting to shut out the world, here's how you can take it out (positively!) in your marketing.

 What is negative marketing?